c0pperdragon/A-VideoBoard/c64mod/README.md

 Note that the mod consumes an additional 100mA of current from the 5 volt rail, so make sure that your power supply can handle this.

+## Assembling the VIC adapter board

+If you want to build your own adapter board, you need to have a PCB manufactured with 1mm thickness (use the gerber.zip for ordering).
+After soldering the ICs and passives, you need to fit a 40-pin IC socket into the big holes.
+Use the socket type with round pins (the more expensive ones).
+Solder from below and remove as much excess solder as possible.
+Then install the ribbon cable connector.
+Take special care when installing the voltage regulator, as this small package always gave me the most trouble.

 ## Connectors

 In my current build, the A-Video port is just screwed on top of the existing RF modulator.